kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 And the new century has, unfortunately, no shortage of bad ideas: The resurrection of Postmodernism and [Neo-Marxism](https://newdiscourses.com/tftw-neo-marxism/), [Identity Politics](https://newdiscourses.com/tftw-identity-politics/), [Critical Theory](https://newdiscourses.com/tftw-critical-theory/), victimhood culture, the war on drugs, boys, masculinity, the nuclear family, merit, and market-based capitalism, or growth without limits, to name a few.

-But all these bad ideas will fail and crumble and the _Gods of the Copybook Headings_ will prevail, because they are <q>the nonpartisan, scientific, and implacable laws of economics and human behavior.</q>[^levinson2011kv]
+But all these bad ideas will fail and crumble and the _Gods of the Copybook Headings_ will prevail because they are <q>the nonpartisan, scientific, and implacable laws of economics and human behavior.</q>[^levinson2011kv]

 ### Stanza 2